-Only students who have completed all of the requirements for graduation prior to the commencement exercises will receive diplomas during the commencement exercises.
-Students in special circumstances, who are pursuing double degrees, dual degrees, or have participated in the Co-op program, and who have four (4) credit hours or less remaining towards completion of their degree(s) can petition the Office of the Registrar for permission to participate in the commencement exercises, but will not receive their diploma.
-These will be reviewed on a case-by-case basis, but under no circumstances will students with more than four credit hours remaining towards completion of their degrees be allowed to participate.
+Only students who have completed all of the requirements for graduation prior to commencement will receive diplomas during the commencement exercises.
+Students in special circumstances who have four (4) credit hours or less remaining towards completion of their degree(s), can petition the Office of the Registrar for permission to participate in the commencement exercises but will not receive their diploma.
+These will be reviewed on a case-by-case basis but under no circumstances will students with more than four credit hours remaining towards completion of their degrees be allowed to participate.*

-Addendum: Undergraduate students who have participated in the Co-op program and are in good academic standing, with no more than 12 credit hours remaining towards completion of their degree(s), can petition the Office of the Registrar for permission to participate in the commencement exercises, but will not receive their diploma.
+*Exception: Undergraduate students who have participated in the Co-op program and are in good academic standing, with no more than 12 credit hours remaining towards completion of their degree(s), can petition the Office of the Registrar for permission to participate in the commencement exercises but will not receive their diploma.

 For Graduate Students the eligibility requirements would be as follows: